atulhere/go-utils/README.md

 # Purpose:

-The purpose of this repository is to create some liabriries for common resuable topics.
+ This repository contains some libraries in Go for common reusable topics.